MooersLab/cctbxsnips-SublimeText3/README.md

 1. Install the snippets for Sublime Text 3.

-The snippets are stored in separate files with the file extension *.sublime-snippet*.
+The snippets are stored in separate files.
+Each file has the extension *.sublime-snippet*.
 For all operating systems (Mac, Windows, Linux), go to `Preferences→Browse Packages...→User→snippets`.
 You may need to create the subdirectory called snippets.
 Copy and paste cctbxsnips-SublimeText3 into the snippets folder.